Beagle: Health

-The typical longevity of beagles is 12–15 years, which is a common lifespan for dogs of their size.
+A 2024 study in the UK found a life expectancy of 12.5 years compared to an average of 12.7 for purebreeds and 12 for crossbreeds.
+A 2024 Italian study found a life expectancy of 11 years for the breed compared to 10 years overall.

 Beagles may be prone to epilepsy, but this can often be controlled with medication.
-Hypothyroidism and a number of types of dwarfism occur in beagles.
+Hypothyroidism and a number of types of dwarfism occur in Beagles.
 Two conditions in particular are unique to the breed: "Funny Puppy", in which the puppy is slow to develop and eventually develops weak legs, a crooked back and although normally healthy, is prone to a range of illnesses; and Musladin-Lueke syndrome (MLS) in which the eyes are slanted and the outer toes are underdeveloped but otherwise development is as normal.
-Hip dysplasia, common in Harriers and in some larger breeds, is rarely considered a problem in beagles.
+Hip dysplasia, common in Harriers and in some larger breeds, is rarely considered a problem in Beagles.
 Beagles are considered a chondrodystrophic breed, meaning that they are prone to types of disk diseases.

-In rare cases, beagles may develop immune mediated polygenic arthritis (where the immune system attacks the joints) even at a young age.
+In rare cases, Beagles may develop immune mediated polygenic arthritis (where the immune system attacks the joints) even at a young age.
 The symptoms can sometimes be relieved by steroid treatments.
 Another rare disease in the breed is neonatal cerebellar cortical degeneration.
 Affected puppies are slow, have lower co-ordination, fall more often, and do not have a normal gait.
 It has an estimated carrier rate of 5% and affected rate of 0.1%.
 A genetic test is available.